Australian Catholic University

 Fees and FEE-HELP

-All costs are calculated using current rates and are based on a study load of 40 credit points (normally four units) per year.
+All costs are calculated using current rates and are based on a study load of 40 credit points (normally four units) per semester or year.

 A student’s annual fee may vary in accordance with: